 It’s also a great way for students to practice at home since it tracks progress and gives students goals.
 Students will earn badges that range in rarity, making the learning process engaging and rewarding.

 Nearpod allows you to bring your lessons right to your students’ personal devices.
-You create a lesson, including slides, videos, audio, and assessments; the students enter the code into the program; and they are taken to your lesson.
+You create a lesson, the students enter the code into the program, and they are taken to your lesson.
 It syncs all students’ screens to the same place.
 This allows you to control the slide that your students are looking at and is especially useful for students with vision issues, as they can see the lesson right on their phone or computer rather than at the front of the room.
-You also can give students free responses that they can share or quizzes to gauge comprehension.
-Students can also access lessons later, using the same code if you like, so that they always have the material on hand.
+You also can give students responses that they can share or quizzes to gauge comprehension.
+Students can access lessons later, using the same code if you like, so that they always have the material on hand.

 The bottom line with classroom management apps